 The higher the beta, the more volatile the stock price is compared to the general stock market.

-If you are picking stocks for day trading, you should always go for stocks with higher volatility because high volatility means big price movement.
+If you are picking stocks for day trading, you should always go for stocks with higher volatility because high volatility means a big price movement.

 It also means that you will have more trading opportunities.